 The Kingdom near you, and in you, is not a small aspect of the gospel Jesus preached, nor of the teaching of the epistles.
 In fact, it is central to it.
 While yesterday’s discussion about the kingdom and how we live in it might seem like too much—too much to hope for, too much responsibility, and altogether too much focus on us—I learned long ago that any good works I might do in order to be accepted by God would be worthless.
 I am accepted by nothing but the blood of Jesus, which is why I prefer to focus on God than on me—spending time in His word, seeing my greatest Lover, Saviour, Friend who never leaves nor forsakes me.
 It is time well spent, building hope and faith.

 But there is scriptural basis for “doing” in order to fulfill purpose.
 Fulfilling purpose requires growing up, and growth requires change, always.
 It is definitive.
-The truth is we rarely change until we know we need to.
-And seeing what the kingdom looks like might give us a vision of where we can live.
+However, we rarely change until we know we need to.
+Seeing what the kingdom looks like might give us a vision of where we can live.

 Today, I found helpful instruction in the Master’s visit with Mary and Martha.

 Jesus did address the situation in the best possible way, but not as Martha expected.
 He didn’t discourage her from serving, but pointed out the real issue: her stress and anxiety.
-When he pointed out Mary’s better choice of the good part, I realized that choice is always ours.
+When he pointed out Mary’s better choice of the good part, I realized that we always have a choice.
 And some choices are better than others.